j-goodz/consensys_final/README.md

 ## Demo ##

-This Projected is hosted with GitHub pages and can be found here https://jgoodz.github.io/consensys_final/
+This project is hosted with GitHub pages and can be found here https://jgoodz.github.io/consensys_final/

 ## Deployed Environment ##